Would you like to explore TESOL as a career?

 If you are thinking of later earning a Graduate Certificate in TESOL, or an M.A. in TESOL, the minor will cover some of the prerequisite coursework.

 The minor is NOT a credential for teaching English in public schools.

 How can I add this minor?

-If you plan to add the TESOL minor, please contact the undergraduate advisor, Dr. Hall (firstname.lastname@example.org).
+Please contact the undergraduate advisor, Dr. Klein (firstname.lastname@example.org).